Login

 Growing Kent & Medway logo

-The Biotechnology Hub
+Biotechnology Hub

-It specialises in sustainable food and drink research and is run by some of the leading experts in plant biology, post-harvest and packaging.
+It specialises in sustainable food and drink research and is run by some of the leading experts in plant biology, post-harvest, and packaging.

-With new cutting-edge equipment, the research team based at the Hub are able to support horticultural and plant-based food and drink businesses to solve a wide range of challenges;
+With new cutting-edge equipment, the research team based at the Hub are able to support horticultural and plant-based food and drink businesses to solve a wide range of challenges:

 • Identifying and controlling crop diseases and pathogens